RuedigerMoeller/kontraktor/README.md

 ## Where does it come from

 The core has been developed when I consulted Deutsche Börse.
-Kontraktor (+an early version of reallive) powers a Microservice Cluster+DataGrid responsible for routing and preprocessing realtime updates from several exchange backends (up to 100000 per second) to trading front ends (up ~20000 distinct filtered subscriptions).
+Kontraktor (+an early version of reallive) powers a Microservice Cluster+DataGrid responsible for routing and preprocessing of realtime mass data stemming from several exchange backends (up to 100000 per second).
+These data stream then had to be filtered and delivered to trading front ends (up ~20000 distinct filtered subscriptions).
+So the basic requirements where: heterogenous Network (TCP to back-ends and cross service communication, Http, Websockets to the clients-apps and some remotely located data sources).

-It's also used in at least 2 Startups e.g. juptr.io (and another undisclosed one).
+It's also used in at least 2 Startups (juptr.io, and an undisclosed one) as a backbone for distributed analytics and microservice systems.

 ## Why do I do it ?